Robertstar2000/TallmanDashboard/README.md

 - Initialized with data from initial-data.ts

 ### 2. Admin Page Flow
-Path: AdminSpreadsheet.tsx -> admin.ts -> indexedDB.ts

-Components:
+#### Overview
+The Admin Page provides a user interface for managing dashboard variables.
+The data flow differs between test and production modes.

+#### Components
 - AdminSpreadsheet.tsx: Main grid container
 - DataRow.tsx: Editable row component

-Flow:
+- AdminControls.tsx: Contains buttons for adding, deleting, and resetting data

+#### Data Flow (Test Mode)
+- Path: AdminSpreadsheet.tsx -> admin.ts -> indexedDB.ts
 1. Load: indexedDB.ts -> admin.ts -> AdminSpreadsheet.tsx
 2. Edit: DataRow.tsx -> admin.ts -> indexedDB.ts
 3. All fields editable (name, value, chartGroup, etc.)
-4. Changes persist immediately
+4. Changes persist immediately to IndexedDB

+#### Data Flow (Production Mode)
+- Path: AdminSpreadsheet.tsx -> admin.ts -> dashboard
+1. Load on program start only: Admin spreadsheet initializes with zero values for every row -> admin.ts -> AdminSpreadsheet.tsx
+2. Allow Edit: DataRow.tsx allows editing of SQL expressions and table names -> admin.ts -> SQL Server
+3. When Run is selected: System sequences through rows step by step, executing each SQL expression using the selected server and updating the row's value
+4. On row execution: Data is fetched from the selected connected SQL Server (POR or P21) -> admin.ts -> AdminSpreadsheet.tsx
+5. Changes persist globally until updated by the next cycle's SQL execution.
+Updates are directly reflected in dashboard graphs and metric displays

+#### Admin Controls
+- Add: Adds a new row to the data table (IndexedDB in Test, SQL Server in Prod)
+- Delete: Deletes the selected row from the data table (IndexedDB in Test, SQL Server in Prod)
+- Reset: Resets the data table to the initial data (initial-data.ts in Test, SQL Server default values in Prod)

 ### 3. Dashboard Flow

+#### Overview
+The Dashboard displays real-time data and charts.
+The data source and update mechanism differ between test and production modes.

+#### Data Flow (Test Mode)
+- Data is loaded from IndexedDB
+- Chart updates are throttled to 1s intervals

+#### Data Flow (Production Mode)
 - Real-time updates using WebSocket
-- Cached data in IndexedDB
+- Data is loaded from SQL Server
-- Fallback to REST API when offline
+- Fallback to REST API when WebSocket unavailable
-- Chart updates throttled to 1s intervals
+- Chart updates are throttled to 1s intervals

 ### 4. Components
 - TimeDisplayApp: Real-time clock with configurable display modes